Metadrop/drupal-boilerplate/docs/docs/boilerplate/stylelint.md

 ##### Run using Laravel Mix

 Radix uses Laravel Mix, a wrapper around Webpack for common build processes.
-You can add stylelint to your `webpack.mix.js` on your Radix subtheme.
+You can add Stylelint to your `webpack.mix.js` on your Radix subtheme.

-Install webpack stylelint plugin:
+Install Webpack Stylelint plugin:

 ```bash
 npm i stylelint-webpack-plugin --save-dev